kapp7/app/_pages/qa.md

 - In-APP currency
 - Diamonds are blue gems
 - Amethysts are purple gems
-- Look for gem icon to go to the gems charging station or check your account balance
+- Look for the gem icon to go to the gems charging station or check your account balance
-- Gems are auto converted to votes or stars when voting or sponsoring an event
+- Gems are auto-converted to votes or stars when voting or sponsoring an event
 - Gems to votes, stars rates might change over time
 - Attend daily and look for special events for the best conversion rates
-- Enable notifications to not to miss special events and boosters
 - Before spending gems, check deadlines for each activity

 ### `Diamonds - blue`
 - DIAMONDS can be used to get votes, stars and execute various in-app actions
-- Gems obtained by watching ads expire.
+- Gems received by watching ads expire.
 Make sure you use them before they expire in 60 days
 - DIAMONDS can be used to get votes, stars and execute various in-app actions
 - When you don't have enough gems, you won't be able to vote or sponsor

 ### `How to get Diamonds?`
 - Watch free ad videos
 - Convert from Amethysts
-- In order to convert gems, go to diamonds charging station
+- To convert gems, go to the diamonds charging station
 - Create content
 - Participate in various iKPOP events
 - When you are in TOP100 monthly users ranking